emwap/stream-paper/paper.md

 ~~~

 Lazy streams suffer from the same problem as the functional stream
-representation presented earlier in the paper: some algorithms
+representation presented earlier in the paper: some algorithms are not
-are not efficiently implementable.
-It is possible to give a monadic
+possible to implement efficiently.
+The monadic variant of this type
-variant of this type as well:
+is:

 ~~~ {.haskell}
 type Stream a = M (Stream' a)